bodaay/GoOpenDrop/README.md

 You must Do the extraction Step of Keys, this will give the ability to have a verified contact (accept from contact in airdrop settings, and it will show a fixed thumbnail image of type JPEG2000)

-Extracted Keys you can put them in "Keys" Folder
+Extracted Keys you can put them in "Keys" Folder, and run the script: RemovePassphraseKey.sh to remove the passphrase

 Follow this rpeo for extraction:

 https://github.com/seemoo-lab/airdrop-keychain-extractor

 Verified /Ask Request: